Deep Nonparametric Estimation of Intrinsic Data Structures by Chart Autoencoders: Generalization Error and Robustness: Main results

 \begin{theorem} Consider Setting \ref{setting}.
 Let $\widehat{\scrE},\widehat{\scrD}$ be a global minimizer of (\ref{eq.loss}) with the network classes $\cF_{\rm NN}^{\scrE}=\cF(D,C_{\cM}(d+1);L_\scrE,p_\scrE,K_\scrE,\kappa_\scrE,R_\scrE)$ and $\cF_{\rm NN}^{\scrD}=\cF(C_{\cM}(d+1),D;L_\scrD,p_\scrD,K_\scrD,\kappa_\scrD,R_\scrD)$ where $C_{\cM}=O((d\log d)(4/\tau)^d)$,

 Then, the we have the following upper bound of the squared generalization error

 for some constant $C$ depending on $d,\tau,q,B,C_{\cM}$ and the volume of $\cM$. \end{theorem}

 Theorem \ref{thm.multi} indicates that for a general smooth manifold, the squared generalization error converges in the order of $n^{-\frac{2}{d+2}}\log^4n$.
 In the case of multiple charts, the manifold has a more complicated structure than the single-chart case.
-We remark that the number of charts $C_{\cM}=O((d\log d)(4/\tau)^d)$ occurs in the worst case scenario.
+Compared to the network architectures in Theorem \ref{thm.single}, the network architecture specified in Theorem \ref{thm.multi} has the following changes: \begin{itemize} \item The output of encoder has dimension $C_{\cM}(d+1)$ instead of $d$.
+Such an increment in dimension is due to that $C_{\cM}$ charts are needed to cover complicated manifolds. \item The encoder network uses more parameters: The number of nonzero parameters $K$ has an additional factor $\log D$. \item The decoder network is deeper, wider and uses more parameters: The depth has an additional factor $\log n$, the width has an additional factor $D$, and the number of nonzero parameters has an additional factor $D$. \end{itemize} We remark that the number of charts $C_{\cM}=O((d\log d)(4/\tau)^d)$ occurs in the worst case scenario.
 If $\cM$ has some good properties so that fewer charts are needed to cover $\cM$, the result in Theorem \ref{thm.multi} holds by replacing $C_{\cM}$ by the actual number of charts needed.

 We defer the detailed proof of Theorem \ref{thm.multi} to Section \ref{proof.multi}.
 The proof idea of Theorem \ref{thm.multi} is similar to that of Theorem \ref{thm.single}.
 We also decompose the squared generalization error into a squared bias term and a variance term.
 The bias term is controlled by neural network approximation theories of the oracles.
 We briefly discuss the oracles and our network construction in Theorem \ref{thm.multi} here.
 Let $\{U_j, \phi_j\}_{j=1}^{C_{\cM}}$ be an atlas of $\cM$ and $\{\rho_j\}_{j=1}^{C_{\cM}}$ be the partition of unity that subordinates to the atlas.
 For any $\xb\in \cM(q)$, we have